Deploying Zebra Services Agent

 • Data Upload URL

-: Specifies the server path for uploading details of data collection. -
+: Specifies the server path for uploading data collection details.

 • Data Upload Interval in minutes